Dynamical localization and slow dynamics in quasiperiodically-driven quantum systems

 We study the stroboscopic evolution of the return probability and the entanglement entropy for disorder strength $W=5.0$.
-As can be seen from Fig.~\ref{fig:fig3}(b), there is no sign of either dynamical localization or Anderson localization.
-Instead, we observe that Thue-Morse driving leads to a slow decay of the return probability accompanied by a sub-linear growth of the entanglement entropy $S(t)\propto t^{\gamma}$ where $\gamma<1$.
-This contrasts with the perfect periodic drive case, where Anderson localization remains stable~\cite{PhysRevLett.75.3914,PhysRevB.74.115304}.
-It is also worth mentioning that due to the presence of disorder, the point of dynamical localization here is no longer special, and for the parameters tuned both at and away from dynamical localization, we observe similar features (Fig.~\ref{fig:fig3}b and ~\ref{fig:fig3}d).
+From Fig.~\ref{fig:fig3}(b), we see no sign of either dynamical or Anderson localization; instead, we observe that Thue-Morse driving leads to a slow decay of the return probability accompanied by a sub-linear growth of the entropy $S(t)\propto t^{\gamma}$ where $\gamma<1$~\emph{}\footnote{\textit{Since the frequency of the drive considered is small, the data corresponding to DL and ADL seem to overlap; however, we have checked that for higher frequencies, while a slow relaxation is generic, tuning at DL results in a further slowing down of the dynamics }\textit{.}}.
+This is in stark contrast with the effect of a high-frequency periodic drive, where Anderson localization remains stable~\cite{hone1993locally,martinez2006delocalization}.